Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 For a prefix decrement expression `--A` expression `A` must be [an assignable expression][Assignments].
 Otherwise, it is a compile-time error.

+As the result of `dec` is assigned to `A`, the return type of `dec` must be a subtype of `A`.
+Otherwise, such declaration is a compile-time error.

 A prefix decrement expression has the same type as the return type of the corresponding `dec` overload variant.

-> Note: as the result of `dec` is assigned to `A`, the return type of `dec` must be a subtype of `A`.

 #### Unary minus expression